Click to share!

 asymmetrical haircut for sophistication

-Want a haircut that actually makes you look more polished, not younger?
-Try an asymmetrical style.
+An asymmetrical style makes you look more polished, not younger.
 One side stays longer while the other gets cropped short.
-It frames your face beautifully and naturally draws the eye upward.
+It frames your face beautifully and draws the eye upward naturally.

-Here’s the trick: ask your stylist to keep more length on whichever side of your face needs it.
+Ask your stylist to keep more length on whichever side of your face needs it.
 If one side is fuller, that’s your longer side.
 The shorter side shows off your facial structure.
-This balancing act makes you look intentional and sophisticated, not like you’re chasing trends.
+This balancing act looks intentional and sophisticated, not trend-chasing.

-Styling this cut takes almost no time.
-Blow-dry the short side for volume and tuck the longer section behind your ear.
-Add a smoothing serum to both sides for a polished finish.
-Pairing it with subtle honey highlights on the longer section takes the look from simple to stunning.
+Styling takes almost no time.
+Blow-dry the short side for volume.
+Tuck the longer section behind your ear.
+Add smoothing serum to both sides for a polished finish.
+That’s your entire routine.

 Sleek Straight Bob With Side-Swept Bangs